 In addition to the teamwork workshop at the beginning of the term, the following strategies have been used with some success:

-- At the start of the term, we advise students to choose teammates who
+- At the start of the term, we assign teams based on the following criteria:

-- Are interested in working on the same projects: the primary predictor of team success is shared commitment to the team’s goal.
+- Teammates should be interested in working on the same projects: the primary predictor of team success is shared commitment to the team’s goal.

-- Have compatible “procrastination indices.”
+- Teammates should have roughly compatible “procrastination indices.”
 Each person’s “procrastination index” is the answer to the following question (idea by David Jerison):

 If you have a 10-page paper due at midnight on Thursday night, when are you likely to start?